mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

 language changes.
 That also somewhat explains the second often cited problem of setuptools: that it's a monkeypatch on distutils.

+**Update**: I rarely do updates on my articles but I want to make one thing very clear: the point of this is not to complain about any of the established tools for package management in Python.
+For a long I did not care about binary distributions because I never had the use case, so I did not even notice that pip did not provide them.
+Then suddenly the use case came up and I realized that pip removed functionality from plain setuptools and it's very hard (impossible for myself) to bring it back.
+It's more of an observation how easy it is to miss use cases when replacing tools with something else.

 Setuptools Recap
 ----------------